19 Different Types of Penguins Explained

 Like most of its relatives in the crested family, it has a thick strip of yellow feathers extending backward above its eyes.

-The penguin is primarily bluish-black in color.
-Its stomach is white and the bill orange.
+The penguin is primarily bluish-black.
+Its stomach is white, and the bill is orange.
 A distinctive attribute of this penguin that separates it from its cousins is the absence of bare pink skin around the edges of its bill.

 The Fiordland penguin is medium-sized, has a maximum height of 24 inches, and a maximum weight of 5.95 kg.

 Its diet consists mainly of cephalopods.
 It also eats crustaceans and fish.
-The conservation status is listed as vulnerable, with a population of fewer than 10,000 birds.
+The conservation status is listed as vulnerable, with fewer than 10,000 birds.

 Another attribute of the Fiordland penguin is its ability to travel far and wide.
-They are known to travel up to 3,000 km / 1,864 miles southwest of New Zealand’s South Island, nest in colonies within dense temperate forests, and are often seen on Tasmania and occasionally on mainland Australia.
+They are known to travel up to 3,000 km / 1,864 miles southwest of New Zealand’s South Island nest in colonies within dense temperate forests.
+They are often seen in Tasmania and occasionally in mainland Australia.

 16. Snares Penguin